-Cataracts are the leading cause of vision loss among people over the age of 40 affecting a higher percentage of people than glaucoma, age related macular degeneration2 and diabetic eye disease3 combined.
+Cataracts are the leading cause of vision loss among people over the age of 40 affecting a higher percentage of people than glaucoma, age related macular degeneration and diabetic eye disease combined.
 Over 22 million Americans are impacted by the disease and this amount is expected to rise above 30 million by 2020.

 The term cataract refers to the clouding of the lens, which in turn blocks vision in the affected eye.
 Without treatment, as the disease progresses, vision will get increasingly blurry until permanent blindness occurs.